biolab/orange3/doc/widgets/data/save.md

 -------

-In the workflow below we load the data into a **Scatter Plot** widget, where we select a subset of the data instances and push them to the **Save** widget to store them in a file.
+In the workflow below we load the data into a **Scatter Plot** widget, where we select a subset of the data instances and push them to the **Save Data** widget to store them in a file.

 <img src="images/Save-Workflow.png" alt="image" width="600">